Getting from Newcastle Airport

 The airport is in Zone C, so you need tickets for 3 zones to get to the centre in Zone A. This is the most expensive fare, so even if you are travelling to Sunderland you will be buying a 3-zone ticket.

-• 6,80 gbp - Tyne and Wear, Northumberland and County Durham all-day pass, valid on the Tube, trains, buses and ferry and can only be purchased from a machine (select 'TNE Day Saver')
+• 7,50 gbp - a day pass for the whole of Tyne and Wear, Northumberland and County Durham, valid on the Underground, buses and ferry and can only be bought from a ticket machine (select 'TNE Day Saver').
+It is not valid on trains, but when travelling by bus you can also use this ticket to Hadrian's Wall or Durham.

-There are several ways to pay your fare:
+There are several ways to pay the fare:

-• By purchasing a single ticket for 90 minutes from a vending machine
+• A single 90-minute paper ticket from a ticket machine

 Timetable